Top 7 Eye Care Mistakes

 Yet, certain product tips and application techniques will help produce the best results.
-Here are a few key mistakes to avoid making with your eye care beauty routine.
+Here are the top 7 eye care mistakes to avoid making with your eye care beauty routine:

 When picking an eye moisturizer, always consider your skin type first.
 Eye creams contain certain ingredients to help target different concerns.

 Some only target dark circles or puffiness.
 While others can handle a wider range of eye skin conditions.
 Most consumers value a product that boosts elasticity with hydrating properties.